 How Much Can Amazon Flex Drivers Earn?

 At the end of my shift, I had $70 in my account.
 Obviously, my main expense was fuel – I logged 63 miles on my route and at current pump prices, it cost me about $10.75 in gas.
 So, before taxes, I net about $59.25 for what took me 4.5 hours for just a little over $13 an hour.
 The more you get used to the system, the faster and more efficient you’ll get.
 In hindsight, I bet I could have finished my shift in under 3 hours (especially if I didn’t have to go back for returns).
+Not bad for being an Amazon delivery contractor.
 Stay tuned for a more in-depth look at the numbers in a future post.

 Kris P. is a full time CPA, a dad and a husband from the San Francisco Bay Area.
 In addition to Flex, he also drives for Uber.
 All of his on-demand earnings goes straight to a separate travel account.